Klimaatlas/KAPy/docs/tutorials/tutorial05/Tutorial05.md

 ## Before you start

 This tutorial assumes that you have completed [Tutorial 1](../tutorial01/Tutorial01.md) and have a completed KAPy analysis in your project directory.
-It can also build on the configuration from [Tutorial 3](../tutorial03/Tutorial03.md) if you prefer to continue from there.
+It can also build on other tutorials prior to this oneif you prefer to continue from there.

 A full set of configuration files for this tutorial can be found in `./docs/tutorials/tutorial05/` if you don't wish to create them yourself.